When you Invest in Georgian Jewelry you have a recession-proof investment which is certain to increase in value over the years.

 The best and most long-lasting paste jewelry was produced after 1734 by Georges Strass, (1701-1773) who gave his name to paste jewelry in France.
 Strass invented an improved flint-glass and a method of coloring foils for tinting diamonds.
 (Evans, J., 1989) A History of Jewellery, Dover Press.
 Strass was a distinguished jeweler who handled diamonds as well as paste.

 At this time diamond cutters were introducing exciting new types of gem cuts such as rose cut, cushion, and 'brilliants' that sparkled well by candle-light.

-Thanks to the Venetian Vicenzo Peruzzi, who introduced the brilliant cut around 1700.
+Thanks to the Venetian Vicenzo Peruzzi, who introduced the brilliant-cut in 1700.
 From the outset, the first design of pasted jewels approximated with a surprisingly small time-lag to those of diamonds.

-This particular pair of earrings are a good example of close-back mountings of copper gilt.
+This particular pair of earrings is a good example of close-back mountings of copper gilt.
 The ear wires have been adapted later and are 10kt gold.

 Dating to the 1810-1820s, and showcasing Siberian amethysts, these have not been colored enhanced and weigh approximately 2.5 carats each.

 The effect of the copper gilt mounting and the medium violet purple of the amethyst make the color of the amethyst an unusual shade of rose-gold color almost a pale bronze color.

 The rim which encompasses a jewel, which is called the bezel, in Georgian Jewelry will often frame foil backed stones, low flat gold-work, and cobalt blue and black and white enameling; all common features of Georgian Jewelry.
 Some Georgian pieces, for example, a Georgian ring, can be detected how the stones are mounted.